Does the extent of damage to my car impact the payout on my personal injury case?

 Eggshell Plaintiff and Insurance Adjusters Example

 For example, if a healthy 25-year-old is involved in a rear-end accident with limited or nonexistent damage, and if that same 25-year-old is claiming substantial injuries, it is almost certain that the adjuster will deny the claim based on lack of impact or make a low offer.
 The rationale frequently provided is that it is unlikely that the claimed injuries were sustained in such a low impact accident.
-Once the adjuster has denied the claim or made a low offer, the attorney handling your case will file a lawsuit.
+Once the adjuster has denied the claim or made a low offer, the car accident lawyers handling your case will file a lawsuit.

 In a car accident case, does the eggshell plaintiff principle matter to the judge and jurors?